 (I did try to be a digital nomad once, but it didn't end well.)

-Some more fun facts about me:
+Some random fun facts about me:

 The important things:

-- I also have a master's degree in hospitality and tourism management.
+• I have a bachelors in journalism and a master's degree in tourism management.

-- I have a minor in German, but can't speak it very well at all.
+• I have a minor in German, but can't speak it very well at all.

-- I like to consider myself to be mildly adventurous and open to new things (though not necessarily when it comes to food).
+• I like to consider myself to be pretty adventurous and open to new things (though not always when it comes to food).

-- I live near Cleveland, Ohio, and love the city; I love it so much that I started a second blog about it: Cleveland Traveler
+• I live near Cleveland, Ohio, and love the city; I love it so much that I started a second blog about it: Cleveland Traveler

 The less important (but probably more interesting) things: